 Six months later, turn the bags over.

-The leaf mold should be broken down into flaky one-inch particles of a rich, dark brown color within 12 - 18 months.
+The leaf mold should be broken down into flaky one-inch particles of a rich, dark brown color within 12 to 18 months.
 The time will vary by the climate in your part of the country.
-You’ll know they’re ready because the broken down leaves will have the earthy smell of the forest floor after a rain shower.
+You’ll know they’re ready because the broken-down leaves will have the earthy smell of the forest floor after a rain shower.